brussell98/Mirai/README.md

 - [x] COMMAND ALIASES AWWWWW YEEEAAAHHHHHHH
 	- [x] Replace the alias so it doesn't break hardcoded substrings
 - [ ] Re-write `_announce`
+- [ ] Make things case-insensitive in avatar and info and ratewaifu